 When you buy into it, you gain access to an established and often highly loyal customer base.
 The franchisor management also tends to provide a lot of help and support to get your branch up and running.

 If this sounds like an attractive proposition, then you'll need to know how to get involved; after all, it's not merely a case of turning up at your local McDonald's with a wad of cash.
-To help get you started, we've compiled a handy guide on the steps you'll need to take: this is how to buy a franchise.
+To help get you started, we've compiled a comprehensive overview of the steps you'll need to take.

 1. Assess Your Eligibility